angliukas/liferay-user-service/README.md

 # Liferay 6.2 User Creator (Standalone)

-This small Java console application calls the Liferay 6.2 JSON web service endpoint directly to create a new user without using any Liferay SDK or portal dependencies.
-It uses only the standard Java HTTP client (no external libraries).
+This small Java console application writes directly to the Liferay database to create a new user without using any Liferay portal APIs or SDK dependencies.
+It uses plain JDBC to update the `Counter`, `User_`, and `Contact_` tables.

 ## Build